-VIMOS pre-imaging is mandatory prior to MOS follow-up.
+Since summer 2012 pre-imaging is no longer mandatory prior to a MOS follow-up, however there are still many types of observation for which it is advisable/essential, see Sections 3.5.1 and 3.5.2.
 As a consequence of the CCD upgrade, all pre-images taken before the intervention will not be valid anymore for MOS follow up observations after the CCD upgrade (i.e. after August 2010).
 Pre-imaging is carried out in service mode only.
 The following instructions for preparation of pre-imaging OBs should be strictly followed.